eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- You have owned and delivered data science projects that are live on production
 	- You have practical knowledge of a wide variety of data science methodologies and an intuitive understanding of which methodology is applicable to which problem
 + Detailed theoretical and practical knowledge of operating system and network basics (i.e. a successful candidate should know how technical elements such as DNS, TCP/IP, or BGP work, and will probably have managed their own Linux machines)
++ skill sets:
+	- Conception and development of product prototypes and commercial products according to customer-specific requirements (real-time system development (μC))
+	- Connection of sensors, definition of interfaces, integration of BUS systems etc.
+	- Point of contact for technical questions about your project (internal and external)
+	- Research on relevant hardware topics, e.g. new μC, hardware components etc.
+	- Bachelor‘s or Master‘s degree in electrical engineering, information technology, computer science or similar
+	- Knowledge in C, C++
+	- Experience in the programming of embedded systems (µC)
+	- Practical experience in building and testing prototypes, e.g. through private projects
+	- Communication skills, ability to work independently and in a team
+	- German and english language skills
++ Intermediate to advanced proficiency with R (tidyverse, ggplot2)
++ skill set:
+	- ...